AVpres/homebrew-formulae/README.md

 - the **openMSMI** package contains the _libmsmi_ C library, implementing the _MSMI_ video codec for multispectral moving images, and the _openmsmi_ Bash command-line interface to _libmsmi_, allowing to encode, decode, play and analyse multispectral moving images;
 - the **openYCoCg** package contains the _libycocg_ C library, implementing the _YCoCg_ video codec, and the _openycocg_ Bash command−line interface to _libycocg_, allowing to encode, decode, play and analyse Y′C<sub>O</sub>C<sub>G</sub> video files.

-The following formula is provided as long as the AMIA Open Source’s GitHub repository does not make available the current release of QCTools, but only an old one:
-  - **qctools-x**

 ## Experimental Formulae

 Please do not install the following formulae unless you know exactly what you are doing.
 (For example: on macOS the current **cpio** will replace the older version provided by Apple.)